 Independently, students answer questions in a Google Form:

 What do I know that I didnâ€™t know before I looked at these sources?

 What new questions do I have?
 What seems most interesting?
 What would I like to research more?

-Show students the “Circle of Viewpoints” handout.
-Who might care about this document?
-Who are the stakeholders?
-Who might be affected?
-Brainstorm as a class.
 Ask: Do you think someone could write an interesting book from any of these perspectives?
-Which ones are most appealing to you?
+Which one is most appealing to you?